About the Grafton Inn

 We get by with a little help from our friends: our community partnerships!

 From the Grafton Historical Society to local musicians, there are many key players that help make the Grafton Inn tick.
-We cherish the support we receive from prominent community businesses and organizations in our close-knit town, including the Windham Foundation, Grafton Village Cheese Company, Grafton Nature Museum, and Gallery North Star.
+We cherish the support we receive from prominent community businesses and organizations in our close-knit town, including the Windham Foundation, Grafton Village Cheese Company, and Grafton Nature Museum.
 We are also proud to be a member of the Select Registry, Distinctive Inns of New England, and the Vermont Fresh Network.

 A Brief History